-Information and Communication Technology (ICT) has experienced exponential growth and as one of the most promising economic sectors in Moldova accounts for more than 10 percent of GDP.
+Information and Communication Technology (ICT) has experienced exponential growth and as one of the most promising economic sectors in Moldova accounts for six percent of GDP.
 Moldova has a strong cadre of current and emerging ICT professionals: over 2,000 students graduate with a degree in computing or a related field.
-Most Moldovan IT specialists speak at least one foreign language in addition to Romanian and Russian.
+Most Moldovan IT specialists speak at least one language in addition to Romanian and Russian.
 Salaries remain competitive and some ICT companies struggle to retain skilled employees seeking higher paying jobs in the region.

 IT companies export about 80 percent of their total production.
 Major Moldovan partners in this area are the United States, the UK, France, Germany, the Netherlands, and Romania.